 Public Behavior Policy

-Rules and Regulations for Public Behavior in the Library
+Rules For Public Behavior on Library Property

-The Board of Library Trustees is responsible for determining the rules for public behavior in the library necessary.
+The Board of Library Trustees is responsible for determining the rules for public behavior in the library necessary:

-1. To protect the rights of individuals to use library materials and services.
+1. to protect the rights of individuals to use library materials and services.

-2. To protect the rights of library employees and volunteers to conduct library business without interference.
+2. to protect the rights of library employees and volunteers to conduct library business without interference.

-4. To preserve those materials and facilities from harm.
+4. to preserve those materials and facilities from harm.

 Any misconduct that hinders use of the library or library materials is prohibited.
 Such misconduct might include but is not limited to: